tierrif/chat-utils/README.md

 This mod is licensed under the GNU Lesser General Public License v3.
 For more information, please read the LICENSE file in the root of this project.

-Credits to Lexply#2725 for the mod's logo.
+Credits to @lexply for the mod's logo.